rhiannonbar/GISC420/README.md

 ## Future development
 -	The availability of viewshed functions in GDAL would enable use to reproduce our methodology without relying on acrpy code.
 Using open source software (?) outside of the ESRI environment may enable us to have more flexibility in utilising different environments.
 We would need to try this on computers outside of the lab with less restrictions on creating environments.
 - In future we could also think about how to improve the classification of our output.
-We could reclassify the output into high, medium and low visibility as this may be more intuative to understand than "visible at x no. of points"
+We could reclassify the output into high, medium and low visibility as this may be more intuitive to understand than "visible at x no. of points"